LatticeQCD/AnalysisToolbox/docs/_sources/dataAnalysis/curveFitting.md.txt

 There are many ways to fit a curve.
 There are strategies that minimize $\chi^2/{\rm d.o.f.}$ for when you know the functional form ahead of time, splines for when you don't, and other methods.
-The LatticeToolbox includes some routines that are helpful for this purpose.
+The AnalysisToolbox includes some routines that are helpful for this purpose.
 By default the `Fitter` is [parallelized](../base/speedify.md) with `DEFAULTTHREADS` processes.
 Set `nproc=1` if you want to turn off parallelization.
 Splines are not parallelized in this way, but should be fast because they wrap SciPy methods.